core-wg/oscore/draft-ietf-core-object-security.md

 Clients can re-register observations to ensure that the observation is still active and establish freshness again ({{RFC7641}} Section 3.3.1).
 When an OSCORE protected observation is refreshed, not only the ETags, but also the partial IV (and thus the payload and OSCORE option) change.
 The server uses the new request's Partial IV as the 'request_piv' of new responses.

-##### Observe In Intermediaries {#observe-option-processing}

-The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1).
-To support proxy operations, the CoAP client using Observe with OSCORE MUST set Outer Observe.
-If Observe was only sent encrypted end-to-end, an OSCORE-unaware proxy would not expect several responses to a non-Observe request and notifications would not reach the client.
-Moreover, intermediaries are allowed to cancel observations and inform the server; forbidding this may result in processing and transmission of notifications which does not reach the client.

-In case of registrations or re-registrations, the CoAP client using Observe with OSCORE MUST set both Inner and Outer Observe to the same value (0).
-This allows the server to verify that the observation was requested by the client, thereby avoiding unnecessary processing and transmission of notifications, since such notifications would not benefit the client.

-Note that, as defined in Section 3.1 of {{RFC7641}}, the target resource for Observe registration is identified by all options in the request that are part of the Cache-Key, including OSCORE.
-This means that several clients registering to the same protected resource via an intermediary, when using OSCORE, will be effectively registering to different target resources.
-The intermediary may then register to the protected resource (different target resources) once per each client.

-An intermediary that supports Observe MUST copy the OSCORE option in the next hop request unchanged.
-Although intermediaries are allowed to re-send notifications to other clients, when using OSCORE this does not happen, since requests from different clients will have different cache keys.

-The Outer Observe option in the CoAP request may be legitimately removed by a proxy or ignored by a server.
-In these cases, the server processes the request as a non-Observe request and produce a non-Observe response.
-If the OSCORE client receives a response to an Observe request without an Outer Observe value, then it verifies the response as a non-Observe response, as specified in {{ver-res}}.
-If the OSCORE client receives a response to a non-Observe request with an Outer Observe value, it stops processing the message, as specified in {{ver-res}}.

-In order to support Observe processing in OSCORE-unaware intermediaries, for messages with the Observe option the Outer Code SHALL be set to 0.05 (FETCH) for requests and to 2.05 (Content) for responses.

 #### No-Response {#no-resp}